Trends in Family Planning Service Provision

 Project Background and Description

 Publicly funded family planning centers are a critical source of family planning services in the United States, especially for low-income individuals.
-Since 2000, the number of U.S. women in need of publicly funded family planning services has risen, but the proportion of likely need for public support that is met by publicly funded providers has fallen.
+Since 2000, the number of U.S. women in need of publicly funded family planning services has risen, but an increasingly lower proportion of this likely need is being met by publicly funded providers.
 The Title X Family Planning Program, administered by the Office of Population Affairs (OPA), is the only federal program designed specifically to provide comprehensive family planning and related preventive health services to individuals.
-In 2016, 58 percent of women who received contraceptive care at a family planning clinic did so at a Title X-funded site.
+In 2019 alone, more than 3.1 million family planning clients received care at Title X clinics.

-Through a grant from OPA, Child Trends is conducting a study to help publicly funded family planning providers better meet the health care needs of their clients—particularly the needs of underserved populations, such as racial/ethnic minorities, populations with limited English proficiency, adolescents, and populations in rural areas.
-Our findings will deepen the field’s understanding of the characteristics and needs of family planning clients, as well as service provision by family planning providers, and will offer insight into innovative practices in the field related to client satisfaction, service delivery, and staffing.
+Through a grant from OPA, Child Trends is conducting The Trends in Family Plannng Service Provision Study to help publicly funded family planning providers better meet the health care needs of their clients—particularly the needs of underserved populations, such as racial/ethnic minorities, populations with limited English proficiency, adolescents, and populations in rural areas.
+Our findings will deepen the field’s understanding of the characteristics and needs of family planning clients, and its understanding of service provision by family planning providers, and will offer insight into innovative practices in the field.

 The study is being implemented from 2019 to 2022 and will use both quantitative and qualitative research methods.
-For the quantitative component, the Child Trends study team will analyze data from the National Survey of Family Growth (NSFG), the Family Planning Annual Report (FPAR), and the Survey of U.S. Publicly Funded Family Planning Clinics (Clinic Survey).
-For the qualitative component, we will collect and analyze data from in-depth interviews with up to 100 family planning service providers (half in Year 1 and half in Year 2).
-The study will address the following priority areas:
+For the quantitative component, the Child Trends study team is analyzing data from sources such as the National Survey of Family Growth (NSFG), the Family Planning Annual Report (FPAR), and the Survey of U.S. Publicly Funded Family Planning Clinics (Clinic Survey).
+For the qualitative component, the study team is collecting and analyzing data from in-depth interviews with publicly funded Title X family planning service providers and clients.
+The study will address, or has addressed, the following topics:

 Child Trends key contacts